Media

 Kash Patel

 Trump has darkly mused about jailing reporters, particularly those who refuse to reveal their sources of sensitive government information.
 In 2022, he suggested the threat of being raped in prison would offer a compelling reason to cough up a name.
-“When this [journalist] realizes that he’s going to be the bride of another prisoner shortly, he will say, ‘I’d very much like to tell you who [his source] was.”
+“When this [journalist] realizes that he’s going to be the bride of another prisoner shortly, he will say, ‘I’d very much like to tell you who [his source] was.’”

 Trump’s hostility toward the news media is matched by his allies and aides.
-Kash Patel, a Trump acolyte who is likely to hold a senior position in his administration, told fellow Trump advisor Steve Bannon on Bannon’s podcast last year, “We will go out and find the conspirators, not just in government but in the media.
+Kash Patel, a Trump acolyte who is likely to hold a senior position in his administration, told fellow Trump adviser Steve Bannon on Bannon’s podcast last year, “We will go out and find the conspirators, not just in government but in the media.
 We’re going to come after you.”

-Framing journalists as “conspirators” and threatening them with prison might foster the most powerful restraint of all: self censorship.
+Framing journalists as “conspirators” and threatening them with prison might foster the most powerful restraint of all—self censorship.
 So-called “anticipatory obedience” could have a chilling effect on the media’s behavior.
 We won’t know what doesn’t get reported.

 A complex dance